begininvoke/redgem_bruter/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+We're particularly interested in:

+- New service support
+- Improved detection methods
+- Additional wordlists
+- Bug fixes and improvements
+- Documentation updates

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Disclaimer

+This tool is designed for legitimate security testing and system administration purposes only.
+Always ensure you have proper authorization before testing any system.
+The authors are not responsible for any misuse or damage caused by this tool.